KoerberDigitalDevTeam/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 By default the controller redirects all requests to an existing service that provides authentication if `global-auth-url` is set in the NGINX ConfigMap.
 If you want to disable this behavior for that ingress, you can use ssl-redirect: "false" in the NGINX ConfigMap.
 `nginx.ingress.kubernetes.io/enable-global-auth`:
-   indicates if GlobalAuthURL configuration should be applied or not to this Ingress rule.
+   indicates if GlobalExternalAuth configuration should be applied or not to this Ingress rule.
 Default values is set to `"true"`.

 !!! note For more information please see [global-auth-url](./configmap.md#global-auth-url).